The Tragic Death of Legendary Packers Coach Vince Lombardi

-Throughout the history of the NFL, Vince Lombardi holds a sacred place in the league’s lore.
-He was one of the pioneers for the game of football and helped bring a litany of eyes toward the league during his time as the head coach of the Green Bay Packers that helped earn him the prestigious honor of having the Super Bowl trophy named after him.
+Throughout NFL history, Vince Lombardi has held a sacred place in football lore.
+He was a pioneer of the game during his time as head coach of the Green Bay Packers.
+The New York City native’s legacy helped him earn the prestigious honor of having the Super Bowl trophy named after him.

 Vince Lombardi’s coaching career before the pros